-If so, they may have also given you some medications and recommendations for controlling it.
-Speed up your improvement with the following dietary recommendations to help regulate your cholesterol.
+Has your doctor told you that you have high cholesterol levels?
+If so, they may have also given you some medications and recommendations to keep it under control.
+Accelerate your recovery with the following dietary recommendations to help regulate your cholesterol.

-1-Consume monounsaturated fats
+1. Consume monounsaturated fats

-Some people think that if they have high cholesterol, they should stop consume all types of fat.
+Some people think that if they have high cholesterol, they should stop consuming all types of fat.
 However, the dietary recommendation that will help your regulate your cholesterol is to consume just healthy fats.

 Monounsaturated fats increase your levels of HDL cholesterol.
 This is the good type that everyone needs in high amounts.

-Some of the foods that contain this type of fat include olive oil, nuts, canola oil, olives, coconut oil, almonds, egg, and avocado.
+Some of the foods that contain this type of fat include: olive oil, nuts, canola oil, olives, coconut oil, almonds, egg and avocado.

-2-Consume more polyunsaturated fats, especially omega-3
+2. Consume more polyunsaturated fats, especially omega-3

 In one study, researchers found that people who substitute other fats for omega-3s reduced the following:

-- Bad cholesterol levels
+- LDL cholesterol

 - Their risk of type 2 diabetes

-The best foods that contain this type of fat are salmon, tuna, nuts, and shrimp.
+The best foods that contain this type of fat are: salmon, tuna, nuts and shrimp.

-3-Avoid trans fats at all costs
+3. Avoid trans fats at all costs

 Another dietary recommendation you should remember is to avoid all trans fats.
-These are usually found in foods that have been heavily processed, such as margarine, cakes, and commercial pastries.
+These are usually found in foods that have been heavily processed, such as margarine, cakes and commercial pastries.

 Trans fats are used very often in the food industry because they can withstand higher temperatures.
 They also provide better texture than other fats.

-4-Consume plenty of soluble fiberSoluble fiber is found in vegetables.
-It’s difficult to dissolve in water and your stomach won’t digest it.
+Soluble fiber is found in vegetables, which is difficult to dissolve in water and that your stomach won’t digest.
 This means that it reaches your digestive tract intact and forces it to work.